 Personal Injury Protection (PIP)

 Personal injury protection coverage pays hospital bills and reparations for injuries you or your car’s passengers sustain in an accident.
-It doesn’t matter if you’re at fault or not for PIP to cover you.
+It doesn’t matter if you’re at fault or not.
 Here are some of the most common expenses that PIP covers:

 Who Needs It?